 Often the ‘chai latte’ in a cafe is made with an instant, powdered version of chai.
 It can contain a lot of sugars, or sometimes, artificial flavours and preservatives.
 We like to keep things authentic and natural, so our chai may taste a little different to what you’ve had in cafes.
 We invite you to try authentic chai - once you get a taste for it, we think you’ll never go back!
 You should also let your local cafe know that we sell our chai to many cafes and restaurants ;-)

 -- SHIPPING AND ACCOUNTS --

 When do you send out online orders?

-Our small team in our Sydney warehouse sends out your orders twice a week.
+Our small team in our Melbourne warehouse sends out your orders twice a week.
 You will receive an email once your order has been collected by the courier.